 Develop essential skills that will help English learners defend ideas in academic settings, present coherent concepts, speak thoughtfully in discussions and contribute to group projects.

 Seminars designed to facilitate success in the Canadian undergraduate degree-credit environment.
 Topics include academic integrity, critical thinking, exam conditioning and preparation, health and wellness, learning styles, study strategies, time management, understanding learning objectives and university customs and policies.

 Face to Face: $4,650

-*Does not include emergency medical insurance, public transport pass or use of recreational facilities.
+*Online course does not include emergency medical insurance, public transport pass or use of campus facilities such as recreational facilities.